 Some oxidizing drain cleaners can contain a high concentration of Sodium Hypochlorite.
 If you pour some acidic Drain cleaner with a high Hydrochloric acid concentration, they react to make chlorine gas.
 Sometimes it will perform an exothermic Reaction and may cause an explosion.

-Chlorine gas can cause Asphyxiation and also chemically burn-in the lungs.
-Even if this doesn’t kill you, but it will have a long-lasting effect on your health.
+Chlorine gas can cause Asphyxiation and also chemically burn in the lungs.
+Even if this doesn’t kill you, it will have a long-lasting effect on your health.